gbeane/retro_game/README.md

 While the game is implemented using PySide6, I make minimal use of the Qt framework.
 Primarily, I use it for window management, keyboard input, and the QTimer-based game loop.
-The game graphics themselves are implemented using a frame-buffer approach (yes, I know the Atari 2600 did not have a frame buffer), where colors of individual pixels are set each iteration of the game loop.
+The game graphics themselves are implemented using a simple frame-buffer approach (yes, I know the Atari 2600 did not have a frame buffer), where colors of individual pixels are set each iteration of the game loop.
 The frame buffer is implemented with a Numpy array.
 Pixels are drawn directly to the frame buffer during the game loops update phase, and at the end of the game loop the display is updated by converting the Numpy array to a QImage and displaying it in a QLabel.

 ## Keyboard Controls
 - **Left Arrow**: Rotate player ship counter-clockwise